MEET OUR STAFF

 School Counselor; SEL Facilitator

-Cat (she/her) is so grateful to be joining the TLC family as the school counselor!
+Cat (she/her) is so grateful to be a part of the TLC family as the school counselor!
 Cat grew up in Asheville and attended Appalachian State University for her BSW, followed by Western Carolina University for her MSW.
 Cat is also working towards her LCSW and LCAS licensure.
 Cat is eager to work alongside students to navigate emotions, face challenges, explore their curiosities, and dance within the “brave zone” to grow and learn.
 When Cat isn’t working, she is usually frolicking in the woods, with her friends & family, or hanging out with her cat, Squash.

 KATHERINE MURPHY

-Academic Director; Middle School Math
+Program Director; Middle School Math

 Katherine began her life at TLC in the fall of 2000 as a classroom teacher for grades 3/4.
 She enjoys leading a few middle school math classes.
 Ms. Katherine’s classroom is a multi-sensory, hands-on educational experience for all students.
 Math is taught through the use of manipulatives, games, and movement lessons.
 Katherine helps her students to create a rich, inquiry-based classroom, allowing each student to become fully engaged and enthusiastic about learning.